 Employment Checks

-Successful candidates will then be offered a place on our Full-time Firefighter Initial Training course subject to the following checks and documents:-
+Successful candidates will then be offered a place on our Full-Time Firefighter Initial Training course subject to the following checks and documents:

-- Satisfactory Disclosure and Barring Service (DBS) check
+- Satisfactory Enhanced Disclosure and Barring Service (DBS) check

 - Documents confirming your right to work in the UK